 The FAQ section on your website and store can be an extremely useful feature that will save both you and your customers time.

-There are many reasons why a FAQ on your website and online store is a great idea.
+There are many reasons why having a FAQ on your website and online store is a great idea.

-- What is Frequently Asked Questions?
+- What is a FAQ?

-- Why should websites have a FAQ?
+- Why should websites have FAQs?

-- How should a FAQ be written?
+- How should the FAQ be written?

-What is an FAQ and what is it for?
+What is FAQ and why?

 This is nothing more than a FAQ section, which additionally contains answers to these questions.

-FAQ on your website and online store is also the first page that customers visit looking for answers to their questions before contacting you directly.
+The FAQ on your website and online store is also the first page that customers visit looking for answers to their questions before contacting you directly.

-Why should sites have FAQs?
+Why should websites have FAQs?